joshuagwatts/limbo/README.md

   spheres with floating name tags (capped at 15), eased for smoothness.
 - **Chat:** press **T** (or tap the chat box on mobile) to type, **Enter** to send, **Esc** to close.
 Messages are room-local (140 chars).
 Peer join/leave shows as quiet system lines ("nova drifted in").
+Alone in a realm room for 20s and you'll get one gentle nudge: "the void is quiet here — drift to the Nexus to find other drifters".
 - **Graceful:** if the CDN or WebRTC is unreachable, the game plays exactly like the single-player prototype — no errors, no blocking.